sakthiklt/SeleniumDevolpment/README.md

 # SeleniumDevolpment
-This is using for testing purpose added
+This is using for testing purpose.